 TRUNCATE TABLE is permitted for

-Transaction events are collected regardless of isolation level, access mode, or autocommit mode.
+Transaction event collection occurs without regard to isolation level, access mode, or autocommit mode.

 Read-write transactions are generally more resource intensive than read-only transactions, therefore transaction summary tables include separate aggregate columns for read-write and read-only transactions.